 The DRC is rich in other minerals as well.
 Coltan is an ore from which niobium and tantalum are extracted, each used in energy technologies.
 Copper is an excellent conductor of electricity and is used in many aspects of renewable energy systems.
 Tungsten, tin, gold and diamonds are among the other valuable substances that are mined in the country that is said to be the richest in the world for mineral resources.

 By more traditional definitions of wealth, DRC is one of the poorest countries in the world.
 The country consistently ranks in the bottom five in per capita gross domestic product measured by purchasing power parity, the measure that most approximates what people can buy.
 The country has also suffered the horrors of several civil wars, as well as a brutal history of colonization.
 The king of Belgium claimed the Congo as his own private property in 1885, and oversaw decades of forced labor and torture of locals in order to extract resources like rubber.

-Many Congolese miners work in toxic conditions that slowly degrade their health, where there’s also a high risk of accidents.
+Today, many Congolese cobalt miners work in toxic conditions that slowly degrade their health, and where there is also a high risk of accidents.
 Cobalt appears in heterogenite, which is mined in the reddish brown soils in the southern part of the country.
 In addition to several large corporate mines, there are countless artisanal mines, which are set up informally by prospectors working independently.
-A full set of mining equipment costs a Congolese around $50, so a farmer who is considering becoming a miner must make a substantial investment, and their choice is not always reversible.
+A set of mining equipment costs a Congolese around $50, so a farmer who is considering becoming a miner must make a substantial investment.
+Their choice is not always reversible.
 Prices are volatile, tripling between late 2016 and 2018 before tumbling back downwards.
 Those who left their plows in the field to dig during cobalt or coltan booms have often found themselves in dire straits when mineral prices decrease.

 Amnesty International’s 2016 report accused companies of turning a blind eye to human rights violations within their supply chain.
 In the words of Siddhartha Kara, a modern slavery expert who has studied the DRC mines, “any company sourcing cobalt from DRC must establish an independent, third-party system of verification that all mineral supply chains are cleansed of exploitation, cruelty, slavery, and child labour.
 They must invest whatever is needed to ensure the decent pay, safe and dignified working conditions, healthcare, education and general wellbeing of the people whose cheap labour they rely on.”
 Lawsuits have been filed against Apple, Google, Microsoft, Dell, and Tesla, and these companies have filed motions to dismiss.
 Recent industry-led “clean cobalt” initiatives have been criticized for ineffectiveness and passing on costs of monitoring programs to small-scale miners.